afshinShh/SimpleOffsecTools/README.md

 ## Installation and Usage

-Each tool may have different requirements and usage instructions.
-Refer to the individual README files in each tool's directory for specific instructions.
+Refer to the docstrings and comments within each file for usage instructions.

 ## Acknowledgments